Key insights

 How CLA can help with IEEPA tariff refunds

-Work with customs brokers for assistance with filing tariff refund claims and navigating the CBP refund process.
-Customs brokers are well positioned to support the technical and procedural aspects of refund submissions through the Automated Commercial Environment.
+CLA recommends importers of record work with directly with their customs brokers for assistance with filing tariff refund claims and navigating the CBP refund process.
+Customs brokers are well positioned to support the technical and procedural aspects of refund submissions through ACE.

 CLA can help with accounting and tax issues connected to tariff refunds, including tax modeling, SALT considerations, cost of goods sold inventory rules, and transfer pricing issues.
 Contact our tax team for personalized assistance.